MystenLabs/sui/external-crates/move/documentation/book/src/address.md

 Named addresses are a feature that allow identifiers to be used in place of numerical values in any spot where addresses are used, and not just at the value level.
-Named addresses are declared and bound as top level elements (outside of modules and scripts) in Move Packages, or passed as arguments to the Move compiler.
+Named addresses are declared and bound as top level elements (outside of modules and scripts) in Move packages, or passed as arguments to the Move compiler.

 Named addresses only exist at the source language level and will be fully substituted for their